halostatue-archive/rubypython/README.markdown

 * Can execute arbitrary methods on imported modules and return the result
 * Python objects can be treated as Ruby objects!
 * Python's standard library available to you from within Ruby.
+* Pass Ruby methods and procs as callbacks and call them from within Python code.

 ### Known Problems